CLIENT ACCOUNTS

 • Financial professionals can help employers decide the best option

 American workers rely on their employers’ plans for most of their retirement savings.
-But among businesses with fewer than 100 employees, only 41% of employees participate in retirement plans.* To reduce this retirement coverage gap, nearly every state has either begun considering or actually implemented some version of a state-sponsored retirement program.
+But among businesses with fewer than 100 employees, only 42% of employees participate in retirement plans.* To help reduce this retirement coverage gap, nearly every state has either begun considering or actually implemented some version of a state-sponsored retirement program.

-16 programs and counting
+20 programs and counting

-• Investments through Roth IRA accounts
+• Investments through Roth IRAs (individual retirement accounts)

-• Automatic payroll deduction, usually voluntary
+• Automatic payroll deduction

 • Investment firms chosen by the state